 Cherreads

 The memories of childhood had a way of lingering, even years later.
-For Raven Zeus, those early years carried a weight that never quite lifted—a pervasive loneliness that had colored everything in shades of gray.
+For Raven Zeus, those early years carried a weight that never quite lifted—a pervasive loneliness that had colored everything in shades of gray and isolation.

 She'd tried to be outgoing.
-Tried to make friends, to connect with other children her age.
+Tried desperately to make friends, to connect with other children her age like a normal kid should.
 But every attempt had crashed against the same immovable wall: her bloodline.

-The words had followed her everywhere, whispered behind hands or sometimes spoken directly to her face with cruel clarity:
+The words had followed her everywhere, whispered behind hands or sometimes spoken directly to her face with cruel, deliberate clarity:

 "Bloodline of Devil."